 Recently, GVN was hosted in Washington to tell its story to a high-powered group of diplomats, business leaders, media and public policy gurus, all with the view of discussing the importance of the Global Virus Network within the context of national security.
 We were hosted by one of GVN’s newest Board Members, Franco Nuschese, who worked in partnership to put the event together with a long-standing supporter and GVN Board Member, Raj Shah, and his wife Bharti.

-In describing the need for a GVN, Dr. Robert Gallo, co-founder of GVN and its Scientific Director, focused attention first on AIDS.
+In describing the need for a GVN, Dr. Robert Gallo, co-founder of GVN and its International Scientific Advisor, focused attention first on AIDS.
 In the 1980’s, when he co-discovered HIV as the causative agent of AIDS and developed the blood test, there was no pre-existing network of scientists capable of tackling quickly a novel disease or pathogen.
 Dr. Gallo offered that if a GVN had been in place when AIDS was first understood to be a novel disease, the global community would have been much better prepared to tackle it.
 Drugs and prevention strategies would have been developed sooner, blood tests would have been distributed even faster, and countries would have been held accountable, saving millions of lives and untold suffering.

 He went on to consider SARS (Severe Acute Respiratory Syndrome) outbreak in 2003.
 “When SARS was first discovered in China, first, the government under-reacted, then they overreacted.”
 He went on to note that if SARS broke out again in China, the hope would be that the China GVN, now constituted, would advise the government on appropriate steps – all of this based on credible, objective science.
 “The GVN offers help,” he added.